Hypothesis Testing for Adversarial Channels: Chernoff-Stein Exponents: Introduction

-In this work we study the Chernoff-Stein exponent of the binary hypothesis testing problem for arbitrarily varying channels~\cite{blackwell1960capacities}.
-Associated with each hypothesis is a set of channels.
-All channels have the same input and output alphabets.
-The transmitter, without knowledge of the hypothesis, chooses the vector of inputs to the channel.
-Given the hypothesis, the adversary chooses a vector of channels where each element belongs to the set of channels associated with the hypothesis.
-The adversary is aware of the strategy of the transmitter and detector, but not necessarily the choice of channel inputs.
-The detector observes the outputs resulting from applying the inputs chosen by the transmitter element-wise independently to the channels selected by the adversary.
-We consider three different settings depending on the nature of randomness unknown to the adversary which is available to the transmitter and detector\footnote{We allow the adversary to randomize in all cases.
-The optimal exponent is unaffected by the availability of common randomness known also to the adversary, nor by additional private randomness at the detector.}: (i) deterministic schemes (Section~\ref{sec:deterministic}), (ii) randomness shared between transmitter and detector (Section~\ref{sec:shared}), and (iii) private randomness at the transmitter (Section~\ref{sec:private}).
-We also comment on the role of adaptivity both of the transmitter (under a fixed block length) and of the adversary (Section~\ref{sec:adaptive}).
+We consider the problem of distinguishing between two arbitrarily varying channels (say $H_0:\nullHyp$ and $H_1:\altHyp$).
+As in~\cite{hayashi2009discrimination}, a transmitter chooses the inputs to the channels.
+The sequence of channel states is (possibly randomly) chosen by an adversary who knows the strategy employed by the transmitter and the detector but not any shared or private randomness available to them.
+We first examine this problem in the fixed-length setting.
+We study three different cases based on the nature of randomness hidden from the adversary\footnote{We allow the adversary to randomize in all cases.}: (i) randomness shared between transmitter and detector (Section~\ref{sec:shared}), (ii) deterministic schemes (Section~\ref{sec:deterministic}), and (iii) private randomness at the transmitter (Section~\ref{sec:private}).
+We also comment on the role of adaptivity both of the transmitter and of the adversary (Section~\ref{sec:adaptive}).